ItFlyingStart/shelley-private-testnet/README.md

 * This tutorial is written for Linux, but it should work for Windows and Mac OS as well.
 You might need to adjust the Docker commands.

 ## Prepare and run Docker containers
-We make use Docker to create the nodes for our private testnet:
+We make use of Docker to create the nodes for our private testnet:
 1. Clone or download this Git repository;
 2. Open the command line and go to the subdirectory ```script/```;
 3. Run the next command.
 It will take a while to download and build the source codes from the ```master``` branch (approxiately 30 minutes depending on your computer speed).
 So take a break and be patient.